indrayam/nerd-notes/cncf-apps/envoy.md

-# Envoy on Ubuntu Xenial and macOS Mojave
+# Envoy on Ubuntu Xenial and macOS Mojave: The Hard Way

 ## Table of Contents
 - [General Notes](#gotchas)